-Your staff represents your brand.
+Your restaurant staff represents your brand.
 In true essence, they are your brand ambassadors.
 In the hospitality industry, where everything revolves around providing an impeccable and exceptional experience to the customers, the level of service quality highly depends on the staff quality and their behavior.
 Customers want quick and efficient service, and won’t settle for anything substandard.
 That means your employees just don’t have to serve great meals, they have to go that extra mile to emboss a great brand identity of your restaurant.

 1. Devise a Training Plan